Optional – privacy screen made of one manila folder cut in half and stapled together

 If it in incorrect, go to the next group and have them share where they think it belongs.

-Do the same for fact #2 goes, and repeat the steps above until all 15 facts have been placed into the Venn diagram and each group has had a chance to place a fact into the Venn Diagram.
+Ask the next group for fact #2, and repeat the steps above until all 16 facts have been placed into the Venn diagram and each group has had a chance to place a fact into the Venn Diagram.

 Independent Seat Work, or as part of a Station/Center/Review

 You can also do this activity where each student will cut out all 16 facts and work independently to figure out where each fact would go in the Venn Diagram.
 They will then write in the facts as each answer is discussed.